benjamin-patch/benjaminpatch.com/README.md

 ### 1.3.0
 * 31 March 2018.
-* Add 'Astray' trailer and 'Cold Light' to filmography.
+* Add "Astray" trailer and "Cold Light" to filmography.

 ### 1.2.0
 * 05 August 2017.
-* Add 'Choice Words' and 'Doppler Salad' to filmography.
+* Add "Choice Words" and "Doppler Salad" to filmography.
 * Update headshot.

 ### 1.1.1